 Samsung is picking up speed with the development of One UI 8.
-It begins rolling out the Second One UI 8 Beta of its Android 16-based custom interface.
-This rapid update comes just after the first beta release.
+The One UI 8 Beta release has now entered its second phase, as the company begins rolling out the second One UI 8 Beta of its Android 16-based custom interface.
+This rapid update follows shortly after the initial beta release.

 It emphasizes the commitment of Samsung to provide a refined and easier user experience.
 In the update, crucial bug fixing, performance improvements, and expanded availability are brought, indicating gradual steps towards the final version.